W0LF12AM/W0LF12AM/README.md

 ## About Me
 I'm a passionate developer who loves building apps and solving problems.
-Currently focusing on Flutter, Dart, and backend APIs.
+Currently focusing on Flutter, Web Dev, and a bit of DSA.

 - 🔭 I’m currently working on my portofolio
 - 🌱 I’m currently learning some mobile, web and a bit of DSA